Everything you need

 Is R&D Tax Claim a form of Tax Avoidance?

 No, absolutely not.
 There has been a lot of bad press relating to tax avoidance schemes over the last few years – and quite rightly so!
 These are schemes that were set up to help people and businesses avoid paying their fair share of tax.
 These tax avoidance schemes were playing within the rules but didn’t have a great deal of respect for the spirit of the UK tax system.
-The HMRC has been working hard to close down as many of these tax loopholes as possible.
+HMRC has been working hard to close down as many of these tax loopholes as possible.
 They have been tasked with collecting more tax to help the economy and part of this remit was to look at tax avoidance schemes.

 We would not be involved in a shady scheme that detracts from the good standing we have built up over a number of years.
 If you have any questions about R&D tax credits them look them up on the government website or speak to one of our professional team.